ILLKX/LookingGlass-En/README.md

 # LookingGlass-En

-This LookingGlass is Powered by [LookingGlass](https://github.com/telephone/LookingGlass) and Localized by [LookingGlass](https://github.com/ILLKX/LookingGlass-En).
+This LookingGlass is Powered by [LookingGlass](https://github.com/telephone/LookingGlass) and Modified by [LookingGlass](https://github.com/ILLKX/LookingGlass-En).

 ## Demo
 Pay a visit at [LookingGlass](https://github.com/ILLKX/LookingGlass).